OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/1.1/en/openchain-security-specification-1.1-draft.md

 ### 3.1.5 - Standard Practice Implementation

-The Organization demonstrates a sound and robust handling procedures of Known Vulnerabilities and Secure Software Development by defining and implementing following procedures:
+The Program demonstrates a sound and robust handling procedures of Known Vulnerabilities and Secure Software Development by defining and implementing following procedures:

 - Method to identify structural and technical threats to the Supplied Software is defined;
 - Method for detecting existence of Known Vulnerabilities in Supplied Software;
 - Method for following up on identified Known Vulnerabilities;
 - Method to communicate identified Known Vulnerabilities to customer base when warranted;
-- Method for analyzing Supplied Software for newly published Known Vulnerabilities post release;
+- Method for analyzing Supplied Software for newly published Known Vulnerabilities post release of the Supplied Software;
 - Method for continuous and repeated Security Testing is applied for all Supplied Software before release;
 - Method to verify that identified risks will have been addressed before release of Supplied Software;
 - Method to export information about identified risks to third parties as appropriate.